modus-continens/docs/src/semantics/static.md

     supported_flags(cflags),
     from("gcc:latest"),
     copy(".", "."),
-    run(f"gcc ${clags} test.c -o test").
+    run(f"gcc ${cflags} test.c -o test").
 ```

 For the later script, the query `a(X)` will results in two images: `a("-g")` and `a("")`.

 In the standard Datalog, only the second variant is possible, because all variables have to be grounded (variables apearing in the head of a rule should also appear in the body, not in builtin predicates).
-Hovewer, specifying all possible values of all parameters is inconvenient.
+However, specifying all possible values of all parameters is inconvenient.
 For this reason, Modus supports non-grounded variables.
 Specifically, it will make the best effort to initialise each variable in the rule before returning an error.

 Builtin predicates in Modus has Prolog-like signatures that specify which parameters have to be initialised (see [Predicates](../library/predicates/README.md)).